psimonazzi/mognet/README.md

 Mognet is an obsessively minimal, opinionated web framework for writers who love hacking or hackers who love design.
 It is written in Javascript for Node.js.

-It was created to run the Author’s personal site, but it may also be useful for those who still believe in the Do-It-Yourself Web, and don’t want to build their own web framework from scratch.
+It was created to run the Author’s personal site, but it may also be useful for those who still believe in the Do-It-Yourself Web.
 If you just want Tumblr, this is totally too much work.
-If you can’t sleep at night if the HTML code on your page isn’t indented beautifully, you may like it.
+But if you can’t sleep at night if the HTML code on your page isn’t indented beautifully, you may like it.

-Mognet runs as an in-memory, single-threaded server designed to run on cheap hosting services and still capable of withstanding a sudden popularity.
+Mognet runs as an in-memory, single-threaded server designed for tiny hosting services but still capable of withstanding a sudden popularity.
 It prefers to generate pages once and then serve them from memory without reading the disk ever again, as hard disks are really slow.
-You can also use it to generate static HTML files, which you may just publish on Google Drive or Dropbox, so you don’t need a web server at all.
+You can also use it to generate static HTML files, which you can just publish on Google Drive or Dropbox, so you don’t need a web server at all.

 ## Package contents

 * The Node.js server.
 This is Mognet itself.

 * A template for the web pages done in HTML5 & CSS3.
 It features a fluid & responsive layout, an obsessive care for typographic details and absolutely no image files.
-[The Mognet page on Github](https://psimonazzi.github.com/mognet) is based on this.
-This design will also be used at the Author’s personal site when it is ready.
+[The Mognet page on Github](https://psimonazzi.github.io/mognet) is based on this.
+This design will also be used at the Author’s personal site.

 * Deployment scripts.
 Used to deploy Mognet to the live server, start and stop it.
 They are written for a Debian-like Linux system, but nothing too specific; you should easily be able to use them in other environments.
 It’s very basic stuff, and if you want to do things your way you can just ignore them.